 A small hydro-electric station (the first underground power station in Australia) was constructed in 1935 to harness the force of water surging over Barron Falls.
 In 1963 it was replaced by the Barron Gorge Hydro-Power Station, which is situated further down the gorge.

 In 2009 the Barron Falls was announced as one of the “Q150 Icons of Queensland”.

 The different vantage points over the falls can be accessed via the Skyrail Rainforest Cableway, the Kuranda Scenic Railway or by car.

 Both the Skyrail and Scenic Railway take you to Kuranda, which is near the top of the waterfall.
 From here you can access some the best lookouts, as well as the short Barron Falls lookout track.
 A popular option is to combine the Skyrail and train, with either a bus transfer from Cairns or Palm Cove, or via a self-drive option where you leave your car at the Skyrail terminal.
 If you are driving, Kuranda is about 35min from Cairns.

 - Edge Lookout – accessed (only) via the Skyrail “Barron Falls” station.
 Constructed in 2019, this steel and glass structure stretches 160m over the Barron Gorge, so you to look down onto the waterfall.

-- Barron Falls Lookout – 3.5km along Barron Falls Road from Kuranda; the Kuranda Scenic Railway also stops here.
+- Barron Falls Lookout – 3.5km along Barron Falls Road from Kuranda, this lookut can also be reached from the Kuranda Scenic Railway.
 This has great views over most of the waterfall.

 - Wrights Lookout – 4.9km from Kuranda via Barron Falls Road and Wrights Lookout Road.
 Views of bottom of gorge; far less spectacular view of falls from here.